xMAnton/ADPassword/README.md

 * If you want a custom password complexity rules, see: https://github.com/Zimbra-Community/ADPassword/wiki/Adding-a-password-policy-check
 * Sometimes when the user clicks the change password option, Zimbra goes to a URL on port 8443.
 To fix: `zmprov mcf zimbraChangePasswordURL https://your-zimbra-server.com/h/changepass?skin=harmony`

+## Zimbra only accounts with local password

+By setting `zimbraAuthFallbackToLocal` to *TRUE* you can skip AD password update, which allows creating a mailbox without a corresponding user using Zimbra password backend.
+If you require this, it's **recommended** to enable this only after successfully testing a password update against AD.

 ## Support for Zentyal

 ADPassword also supports Zentyal as directory server, please check the wiki: